glitjch/glitjch/README.md

   Cooking, Italy, Health, Consumer Psychology, keyboard shortcuts, brainstorming, your life questions, code!

 - 📫 How to reach me: ...
-  LinkedIn or Twitter are nice.
-See Profile!
+  LinkedIn or Twitter, or whatever means floats your boat.

 - 😄 Pronouns: ...
   He/Him/That-one